jojokarlin/Git_DRI_Jan_2017/sections/examples.md

 If my colleagues and I had instead forked our syllabi from eachother's repositories on GitHub, our individual work would be attributed, and we could follow eachother's revisions and additions to better revise our own.
 I could also easily go back to syllabi from previous semesters and dig up that classic or obscure reading that I wanted to reincorporate into the course.

-Later in this workshop, you will fork an example syllabus I created, modify it to match your interests, and then push it back to GitHub.
-This exercise will illustrate basic functions of Git and GitHub as well as demonstrate how collaboration and version control can be useful for tasks such as course syllabi.
+Later in this workshop, you will create your own syllabus, track different versions of it, and replicate ("push")your local version to GitHub.
+With luck, this will give you a sense of how some of the above workflows might work in practice.

 [<<< Previous](concept.md) | [Next >>>](commandline.md)